November 21

 I practiced outdoor in morning light on my sleepy, disinterested dog.

 My goal for the workshop was one frame-worthy photograph.
 My trip extended beyond the workshop three more days.
-I had other goals, or hopes, really: to smell a bear, hear a loon, see the northern lights.
-My sister’s husband, a developer who’d stood face-to-face with a bear in the woodsy area he would develop for residential, where he’d live and raise his family, said, “Wet dog, I imagine.
+I had other goals, or hopes, really: to hear a loon, see the northern lights, smell a bear.
+My sister’s husband, a developer who’d stood face-to-face with a bear in the woods of his future neighborhood, said, “Wet dog, I imagine.
 You taking a gun?”

 I laughed.